Elgg/Elgg/docs/guides/hooks-list.rst

 **registeruser:validate:username, all**
 	Return boolean for if the string in ``$params['username']`` is valid for a username.
+	Hook handler can throw ``\RegistrationException`` with an error message to be shown to the user.

 **registeruser:validate:password, all**
 	Return boolean for if the string in ``$params['password']`` is valid for a password.
+	Hook handler can throw ``\RegistrationException`` with an error message to be shown to the user.

 **registeruser:validate:email, all**
 	Return boolean for if the string in ``$params['email']`` is valid for an email address.
+	Hook handler can throw ``\RegistrationException`` with an error message to be shown to the user.

 **register, user**
 	Triggered by the ``register`` action after the user registers.
 Return ``false`` to delete the user.